Head’s Prestige Pro and Prestige MP are two low powered tennis rackets that are popular with advanced players who favor control over power.

 If you are an intermediate player then in my opinion you are better off going for a lighter racket like a Clash 100 or Speed MP.

-However, if you are an advanced tennis player who has a full swing and good technique on their groundstrokes then the HPP and HPMP are more useable for you.
+However, if you are an advanced tennis player who has a full swing and good technique on their groundstrokes then the Prestige Pro and Prestige MP are more useable for you.

-If I has to choose one of these two rackets then I would probably go for the HPP as it has a more head light balance and a lower swing weight/stiffness rating.
+If I had to choose one of these two rackets then I would probably go for the Pro as it has a more head light balance and a lower swing weight/stiffness rating.